Leonard N. Smith

 Leonard N. Smith (born October 4, 1961 – February 20, 2022) was the senior pastor of Mount Zion Baptist Church in Arlington, Virginia, with a congregation exceeding 2,000.
 Mount Zion Baptist Church, founded in 1866, is the oldest Black congregation in Arlington, Virginia.

 Biography

 Smith was born in Baltimore, Maryland, and raised partly in Washington, D.C.
 His grandmother provided a strong influence for his religious upbringing.
-He has a doctorate of ministry in preaching from United Theological Seminary in Dayton, Ohio, as well as eight honorary degrees.
-He has two adult children.
+He earned a doctorate of ministry in preaching from United Theological Seminary in Dayton, Ohio, as well as eight honorary degrees.
+He had two children.